Burger-Byte/robin-ai-observability/README.md

 The `document-api` project contains the client side setup required for a python application to connect to the OpenTelemetry collector running via compose, see `document-api/telemetry.py`.

-No observability points are current sent using these configured exporters.
+No observability points are currently sent using these configured exporters.

 ## Running the Project